For Learn to Nordic Walk Courses

-Please arrive 15 minutes before the start of the session.
+Please arrive at least 10 minutes before the start of the session.

-Please download, complete, print and bring with you a copy of the PARQ – Physical Activity Readiness Questionnaire.
-Everyone must complete one.
+Please return your completed PARQ form with Covid-19 Acknowledgement and Waiver by email or post – Physical Activity Readiness Questionnaire.
+Everyone must complete one, new or returning client.
 I will carry these with me.

 Please consult your GP for advice about participating in Nordic Walking if you have any concerns about your health when answering the questions on the form.
 If the doctor recommends Nordic Walking, please bring a note from your GP with you.

-- Please arrive 10 minutes before the session
+Please arrive at least 10 minutes before the session

 What to wear

 - Closed shoes, comfortable, waterproof, trainers or walking shoes that have flexibility in the soles – no sandals or walking sandals

 - Layers of clothing, breathable if possible, that don’t restrict swinging arms, jeans are not recommended

 - Waterproofs, coat and trousers, breathable if possible

 - Gloves (need to be thin to fit under your straps) and a warm hat (winter) or sun hat (summer)